jpype-project/jpype/doc/userguide.rst

 Shutting down the JVM
 =====================

-At the other end of the process after all work has been performed we will want shutdown the JVM to terminate the program.
+At the other end of the process after all work has been performed, we will want to shutdown the JVM to terminate the program.
 This will happen automatically and no user intervention is required.
 If however, the user wants to continue execution of Python code after the JVM is finished they can explicitly call ``jpype.shutdownJVM()``.
 This can only be called from the main Python thread.
 Any other thread will raise an exception.

-The actual shutdown procedure of JPype and Java is actually fairly complicated.
+The shutdown procedure of JPype and Java is fairly complicated.

 1) JPype requests that the JVM shutdown gracefully.
 2) Java waits until all non-daemon thread terminate.
 Thus if you did not send a termination to each non-daemon threads the shutdown will wait here until those threads complete their work.
-3) Once the all thread have completed except for the main thread, the JVM will begin the shutdown sequence.
+3) Once the all threads have completed except for the main thread, the JVM will begin the shutdown sequence.
 From this point on the JVM is in a crippled state limited what can happen to spawning the shutdown threads and completing them.